SystemsApproach/private5g/arch.rst

 cases* the upgraded radio technology enables, and why.
 We introduce these improvements to the radio in Chapter 3, and tie them to the use cases they enable.
-Subsequent chapters will then explain how the RAN and Mobile Core need to evolve so as to deliver on this potential.
+Subsequent chapters will then explain how the RAN and Mobile Core are expected to evolve so as to deliver on this potential.

 2.3 Radio Access Network
 ------------------------